-Widely considered to be the first successful “alternative cryptocurrency,” Litecoin’s 2011 release would inspire a wave of developers to try to expand the user base for cryptocurrencies by altering Bitcoin’s code and using it to launch new kinds of networks.
+Widely considered to be the first successful “alternative cryptocurrency,” Litecoin’s 2011 release inspired a wave of developers to try and expand the user base for cryptocurrencies by altering Bitcoin’s code and using it to launch new kinds of networks.

-So, while Litecoin was not the first cryptocurrency to copy Bitcoin’s code and modify its features, it is one of the more historically significant, establishing a robust market over time even as it has sometimes faced criticisms that it lacks a clear value proposition.
+So, while Litecoin was not the first cryptocurrency to fork from Bitcoin and modify its features, it is one of the more historically significant, establishing a robust market over time despite criticisms that it lacks a clear value proposition.

 For example, Litecoin would first differentiate its technology by reducing the amount of time it took for new blocks of transactions to be added to its blockchain.
 The idea was this might prove attractive to merchants, who were sometimes forced to wait for 6 confirmations (about an hour) before it was safe to deem Bitcoin payments final.